zlogic/mendix-docs/content/en/docs/deployment/private-cloud/private-cloud-deploy.md

 See [Creating an Environment](#create-environment), above, for more information.

-##### Trial
+##### Trial Operator

-The word **Trial** indicates that the Operator managing that environment is unlicensed.
+The word **Trial Operator** indicates that the Operator managing that environment is unlicensed.

-When the Operator is running in trial mode, it will stop managing an environment ninety days (thirty days for Mendix Operator versions 1.12.0 and below) after the environment was created and the word changes to **Expired**.
+When the Operator is running in trial mode, it will stop managing an environment ninety days (thirty days for Mendix Operator versions 1.12.0 and below) after the environment was created and the word changes to **Expired Operator**.
 In this case you will be unable to stop or start your app, or deploy an app to this environment.
 The only action you can take is to delete the environment.
 You can, however, create a new environment if you have not finished your evaluation of Mendix for Private Cloud.

-The word **Licensed** shows that the Operator managing that environment is licensed.
+The word **Licensed Operator** shows that the Operator managing that environment is licensed.

 {{% alert color="info" %}}
 The Operator license is independent from a Mendix Runtime license.
 The Operator license allows you to manage Mendix apps in your cluster, while the Mendix Runtime license (configured through a [Subscription Secret](#license-mendix)) removes trial restrictions from a Mendix App itself.